-The curriculum continued to be developed through extensive use of LMI and set against local and regional priorities.
-The Colleges curriculum offer remained broad and responsive and included new development in Higher Education and Logistics.
-For 16-18 students the curriculum has a clear line of sight to support progression to Higher Education and /or employment.
+The curriculum continued to be developed through extensive use of market information and set against local and regional priorities.
+The College's curriculum offer remained broad and responsive and included new development in Higher Education and Logistics.
+For 16-18 year old students the curriculum has a clear line of sight to support progression to Higher Education and /or employment.
 Condition of funding has had a considerable impact on the College, with a significant increase in students re-sitting GCSE English and maths.
-Staffing and resourcing GCSE remained a challenge in 2015/16 and impacted on overall student achievement.
+Staffing and resourcing GCSE English and maths remained a challenge in 2016/17 and impacted on overall student achievement.
 English and maths GCSE outcomes are around the rates of similar providers.
-Maths remain an area of continued focus and intervention.
+Maths remains an area of continued focus and intervention.

-Performance outcomes for 2015/16 remained good, in particular a 5% improvement in overall achievement rates for 16-18 students, underpinned by very good performance at Level 1 and a 7% improvement at Level 3.
+Performance outcomes for 2016/17 remained good, with above national average achievement rates for 16-18 year old students and adults.
 Value Added remained very strong, with the College remaining in the top quartile.
-A Level pass rates improved in 2015/16 and the 14-16 Academy out turn resulted in very good outcomes, particularly student progress from their starting points.
+GCE 'A' Level pass rates improved in 2016/17 and the 14-16 Academy out turn resulted in very good outcomes, particularly student progress from their starting points.
+Apprenticeship outcomes were particularly strong, with overall achievement 6.7% above national average and timely achievement rates 9.7% above national average.